infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

   - a flight booking fails because no seats remain available
   - a bank wire fails because there is not enough money in the account

-{% callout type="note"  %}

-Non-technical failures should be handled through a status in the return value.
+Non-technical failures are better handled through a status in the return value.(That's another reason why having an object as return value is a good practice.)

+When an exception is thrown during a task execution, the task will be automatically retried based on its [retry policy](/docs/services/syntax#task-retries).

+When a task execution run for longer than a defined timeout, the task will also automatically failed and retried.

+## Runtime timeout

+We can set a maximum duration of task execution inside a Service worker, by defining a runtime timeout in the Service implementation.
+By default, tasks do not have a runtime timeout defined.

+{% callout type="warning"  %}

+Since 0.12.0, the runtime timeout must be defined on the class implementation.
+When defined in the interface, a timeout represents the maximal duration of the task dispatched by workflows (including retries and transportation) before a timeout is thrown at workflow level.

 {% /callout  %}

-(That's another reason why having an object as return value is a good practice.)

-When a task fails due to a thrown exception, it will be automatically retried based on its [retry policy](/docs/services/syntax#task-retries).

-## Task timeout

-The timeout defined the maximum duration of task execution.

-{% callout type="note"  %}

-By default, tasks do not have a timeout defined.

-{% /callout  %}

-There are multiple ways to define a timeout:
+There are multiple ways to define a runtime timeout:

-- in the service:
+- in the service implementation:
   - by extending the [`WithTimeout`](/docs/services/syntax#withtimeout-interface) interface
   - by using the [`@Timeout`](/docs/services/syntax#timeout-annotation) annotation
 - in the worker: